 advanced technology (AT) bus architecture.
 A bus standard for IBM compatibles.
 It extends the XT bus architecture to 16 bits and also allows for bus mastering, although only the first 16 MB of main memory are available for direct access.

 agent.
-A server program that receives virtual connections from the network manager (the client program) in an SNMP-TCP/IP network-managing environment.
+A server program that receives virtual connections from the network manager (the client program) in a Simple Network Management Protocol-Transmission Control Protocol/Internet Protocol (SNMP-TCP/IP) network-managing environment.

 AGP.
 See accelerated graphics port.